By Silvia German, RN, CNN, Education Manager with the DaVita® National Clinical Education Team

 Transient proteinuria is the temporary excretion of protein and can be caused by strenuous exercise, a high fever, exposure to cold, stress and other conditions.
 Pregnant women may also excrete more protein in their urine.
 Transient proteinuria does not involve underlying kidney disease and requires no treatment.

 Orthostatic proteinuria means an increased amount of protein is excreted when a person is in the upright position.
-It is most often found in tall, thin adolescents and young adults less than 30 years of age.
+It’s most often found in tall, thin adolescents and young adults less than 30 years of age.
 The kidneys are usually healthy.

 Proteinuria can be caused by diseases not involving the kidneys, such as multiple myeloma, a cancer of the plasma cells in the bone marrow.
 In this case, the blood is flooded with too many proteins that are then filtered into the urine.
 The condition is known as overflow proteinuria.

 The other type of proteinuria is due to kidney disease, such as glomerulonephritis, primary focal segmental glomerulosclerosis (FSGS) or kidney damage due to a systemic disease.
 Microalbuminuria means low levels of albumin are detected in the urine.
-Microalbuminuria can indicate that people with diabetes or high blood pressure (hypertension) are developing early stages of kidney disease.
+Microalbuminuria can indicate that people with diabetes or hypertension are developing early stages of kidney disease.

 In most cases, proteinuria has no symptoms and is detected during a routine screening in people with high blood pressure or diabetes.
-If protein loss is severe, nephrotic syndrome may develop.
-In that case, because of low serum albumin levels, fluid leaks from the circulatory system and collects elsewhere in the body, causing swelling or edema.
+If protein loss is severe, swelling or edema can occur.
 Edema can be present in the:

 Other symptoms can include:

-Urinalysis covers a number of tests performed on urine, both with special dipsticks and under a microscope.
+Urinalysis covers a number of tests performed on urine.
 Abnormal presence of cells and urinary casts, tiny tube-shaped particles, may reveal underlying kidney disease.